aj045045/4-sem-department-website/README.md

 # Project

-## Goals,Opportunity and Objectves :
+## Goals,Opportunity and Objectives :
 > What the `system ` is trying to do \
 > Scope of project
 > SIGN IN